contensis/docs-management-http/key-concepts/data-formats.md

+---
+description: The data format property is used as an extension of a data type to describe the structure and intent of the data.
+---
 # Data formats

 The data format property is used as an extension of a [data type](/key-concepts/data-types.md) to describe the structure and intent of the data.
 For example, a *location* has a data type of *object*, and a data format of *location*.
 Another example is a HTML block, which has a data type of *string* and a data format of *html*.